Home Appraisal Costs, Uses, and What to Expect from the Process

 The law is also the reason appraisals for home purchases and refinances must be conducted by independent, third-party contractors or companies who are not affiliated with a bank or lending organization.

-In 2022 and 2023, the average price of a home appraisal held steady at $500, according to NAR.
-However, the labor shortage in the appraisal industry and inflation could push prices higher in 2024.
-The good news is that the delays in completing appraisals that were common during the pandemic housing boom have since subsided, likely because home sales have fallen significantly.
+In 2023 and 2024, the average price of a home appraisal held steady at $500.
+However, the labor shortage in the appraisal industry and inflation could push prices higher in 2025.

 Can you get a free home appraisal?